coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 To speed up scientific progress toward increasing human longevity, our mission is to shorten the cycle from discovery to market.
 We'll accomplish this by building a different sort of contract research organization: Ark Research.

-As a CRO, our goals are to provide longevity researchers the most affordable and fastest method of reaching crucial milestones for their ideas.
+As a CRO, our goal is to provide longevity researchers the most affordable and fastest method of reaching crucial milestones for their ideas.
 In the long run, we'll cut the time and cost by half, reversing the "reverse Moore's law" trend in biotech.

 A longevity-focused CRO brings great value to the anti-aging research community.
 We will offer every procedure and assay a longevity researcher could require, aggregating multidisciplinary expertise under one roof, and we will pioneer higher-throughput methods for each of them.